adityatulsyan80/Restaurant/README.md

 Than,
 Step 1.
 Type:- cd src/docker.
 Step 2.
 Type:- docker compose up.
 Step 3.
-Type:- yarn run dev.   //to run the website.
+Type:- yarn run dev.   // to run the website on localhost 3000.

 To check the backend to add and remove:- product, category and order:- Type :- npx prisma studio.